perryflynn/serverless.industries/src/_posts/2021/2021-01-08-smart-door-bell.en.md

 ---
 author: christian
-title: Smart door bell build
+title: Building a smart door bell
 lang: en
 ref: smart-doorbell
 tags: [ electronics, 'smart home', 'home assistant', 'esphome' ]
 image: /assets/smartbell-hass.png
 ---

-The idea to include my door bell into [Home Assistant][hass] exists since 2018.
-I've asked a colleague which is electican how to do this.
+The idea to include my door bell into [Home Assistant][hass] has existed since 2018.
+I've asked a colleague who is an electican how to do this.

-A few days later he gave me a schematic and tried to explain it to me, but I didn't understand it.
+A few days later he gave me a schematic and tried to explain it to me, but I couldn't understand it's function.

-As you can see on the [posts of the last weeks]({{ '/tags.html#electronics' | relative_url }}), I finally fought through it and did it. :-)
+As you can see on the [last weeks posts]({{ '/tags.html#electronics' | relative_url }}),
+I finally fought through it and got it working. :-)

 ![Door bell in Home Assistant]({{'assets/smartbell-hass-small.png' | relative_url}}){:.img-fluid}